Al Michaels: The Miracle on Ice

-Two of Michaels's more famous broadcasts were of the 1980 Winter Olympics ice hockey medal round match between the United States and the Soviet Union, and the attempted third game of the 1989 World Series.
+Michaels's famous broadcasts include the 1980 Winter Olympics ice hockey medal round match between the United States and the Soviet Union.

-In 1980, an unheralded group of college ice hockey players from the United States won the gold medal at the Olympic Winter Games.
+In 1980, a group of college ice hockey players from the United States won the gold medal at the Olympic Winter Games.
 The medal round match on February 22—which, contrary to popular belief, did not yet assure the team of the gold medal—was of particular interest, as it was played against a heavily favored professional squad from the Soviet Union, and was in front of an incredibly excited pro-American crowd in Lake Placid, New York.
 Michaels's memorable broadcast of this game, including his interjection—"Do you believe in miracles?
-YES!"—as time expired on the 4–3 U.S. victory, earned the game the media nickname of The Miracle on Ice.
+YES!"—as time expired on the 4–3 United States victory, earned the game the media nickname of The Miracle on Ice.

-Most assume that the game was broadcast live (indeed, CTV, which held Canadian rights to the game, aired it live); but in reality, the game started at 5:05 pm Eastern Standard Time and ABC decided against pre-empting local and network news (on the East Coast) to carry the game live.
-Instead, most of it—including the entire third period—was broadcast within the regularly scheduled, prime-time telecast from 8:30 to 11 pm Eastern time (and on a six-and-a-half-hour delay on the West Coast from 8:30 to 11 pm Pacific Standard Time).
+Most assume that the game was broadcast live; but in reality, the game started at 5:05 p.m.
+Eastern Standard Time and ABC decided against pre-empting local and network news (on the East Coast) to carry the game live.
+Instead, most of it—including the entire third period—was broadcast within the regularly scheduled, prime-time telecast from 8:30 to 11 p.m.
+Eastern time.
 Despite being on tape, the game was one of the highest-rated programs of the 1979–80 television season and remains the most-watched ice hockey game in the history of American television.